pboyer/flood/README.md

 ####Running the server

-For development, I recommend using the great nodemon tool;
+For development, I recommend using the great nodemon tool:

 	npm install -g nodemon